lxjeremy0/1brc-ruby/README.md

 You can run `bundle exec guard` to trigger the spec on save (only triggers when saving the spec file).

 The provided spec will:
-1. Check against the naive implementation to confirm correctness, and
+1. Check against the simple implementation to confirm correctness, and
-2. Benchmark against the naive implementation to confirm performance improvement.
+2. Benchmark against the simple implementation to confirm performance improvement.

 You can profile your code by running `./profile.sh` to see where your time is going.